red-gate/level-up-academy/web-training/JavaScript/Week 7 - NPM/Instructions.md

 - Observe the generated files.
 They are a minified and bundled version of your application, ready to be distributed!

 ## NPX

+npx is a npm package runner (x probably stands for eXecute).
+The typical use is to download and run a package temporarily or for trials. create-react-app is an npm package that is expected to be run only once in a project's lifecycle.
+Hence, it is preferred to use npx to install and run it in a single step.

 - Cross-link to Jest for further indulgence